Tegarayamaheiwakōen Station: History

 Multiple infill stations have opened in the city of Himeji during the 21st century.
 The Himeji-Bessho Station opened in 2005, the Harima-Katsuhara Station opened in 2008, and the Higashi-Himeji Station opened in 2016.
-The section of the San'yō Main Line between Himeji Station and Agaho Station currently has the longest distance between stations in the city at the length of 4.6 km.
+The section of the San'yō Main Line between Himeji Station and Agaho Station used to have the longest distance between stations in the city at the length of 4.6 km.
 The construction of the station was part of the city's plan to revamp the Tegarayama Peace Park by 2025, which has multiple commercial facilities such as aquariums.
 The station was planned to improve access to the park, which was often visited by cars.
 In 2016, West Japan Railway Company (JR West) came in an agreement with the city of Himeji to open the station in northwest of the park around 2025, with the city paying two-third of the costs.

 The design of the station was revealed on December 9, 2022.
 Construction of the station commenced in July 2025.
 On August 19, 2025, it was announced that the name of the new station will be Tegarayamaheiwakōen Station.
-The station is expected to open in the Spring of 2026.
-The construction of the station will cost 3,000,000,000 yen, and the station is expected to be used by around 5,000 passengers every day.
+The construction of the station costs 3.0 billion JPY, and the station is expected to be used by around 5,000 passengers every day.
+Tegarayamaheiwakōen Station was opened on 14 March 2026.